Eclipse-IoT/eclipsecon-2022-hackathon/example-apps/README.md

 state that you can query.
 While the MQTT and WS services must be consumed in a "stream" fashion, the doppelgaenger is the other way around : your application can query it whenever you want.

 The REST API documentation for the doppelgaenger can be found [here](https://api-eclipsecon-2022.apps.sandbox.drogue.world/).
+It's worth to note here that `thing` should be the device name and the channel you want to pull data from.
+E.g `wolf/sensor` to get the sensor data.

 ## Authentication